mhyllander/gpg-bridge-wsl2-ruby/README.md

 When you are using RDP to a remote host, RDP can redirect the local Yubikey smartcard to the remote host, where the remote gpg-agent.exe can access it.

-Sometimes the smart-card will be blocked on the local host so that the remote host cannot access it.
-When that happens you need to restart some local services to free the Yubikey for usage on the remote host.
+Sometimes the Yubikey smart card will be blocked on the local host so that the remote host cannot access it.
+When that happens you need to restart some local services to free the Yubikey for use on the remote host.

 I have a Windows batch script that I run as Administrator to handle that situation.
 See [rdp_yubikey.cmd](rdp_yubikey.cmd).